Instructors and Administration

 Hasan Ozcan, Director, Brooklyn College Preparatory Center for the Performing Arts

-Hasan Ozcan endeavors to build upon the Preparatory Center’s four decades of history, expertise, and presence in a vital intersection of communities in Brooklyn with contemporary initiatives that reflect the diverse range of Brooklyn College’s arts curricula.
-In his first year as director, Ozcan launched composition lessons that focus on exploring new technologies, created a filmmaking program, and designed concerts that highlight interdisciplinary collaboration, all aligned with the objective of exposing varying areas of the performing arts to students of all ages and backgrounds.
-His Open House initiative enabled the Prep Center to establish crucial connections with hundreds of schools all over Brooklyn.
+Hasan Ozcan endeavors to build upon the Preparatory Center’s over four decades of history, expertise, and strong community presence with contemporary initiatives informed by the city’s evolving cultural landscape and reflective of the breadth of Brooklyn College’s arts curricula.
+In his first year as director, Ozcan launched composition lessons that focus on exploring new technologies, created a filmmaking program, and redesigned concert programming to highlight interdisciplinary collaboration, all aligned with the objective of exposing varying areas of the performing arts to students of all ages and backgrounds.
+Overhauling the team composition as well as payment and space utilization processes, Ozcan developed mission-focused operations that allowed the Prep Center to expand student opportunities, strengthen enrollment initiatives, and ensure long-term program sustainability.
+His Free Tryouts event series enabled the Center to establish crucial connections with hundreds of schools all over Brooklyn.
+Ozcan has held multiple leadership roles at Brooklyn College, including serving as Interim Director of the Tow Center for the Performing Arts for its 2024–2025 season, overseeing its production operations, programming coordination, and campus partnerships, and continues in his role as its Director of Educational, Artistic, and Community Programs.

-Ozcan received his bachelor’s and master’s degrees in music from the Conservatory of Music at Brooklyn College, and earned another bachelor’s degree from Turkey’s Ege University’s School of Economics and Administrative Sciences.
-His focus on youth-centered nonprofit work originates from his time at the Local Agenda 21 Youth Council in Gemlik, Turkey, where he utilized a series of local, national, and international grants to create and lead numerous programs and student exchanges, mobilizing local youth in underserved communities on international platforms via the arts and sports.
+Ozcan received his bachelor’s and master’s degrees in music from the Conservatory of Music at Brooklyn College and earned another bachelor’s degree from the School of Economics and Administrative Sciences at Ege University in Turkey.
+His commitment to youth-centered nonprofit work originates from his time at the Local Agenda 21 Youth Council in Gemlik, Turkey, where he utilized a series of local, national, and international grants to create and lead numerous student exchanges, mobilizing local youth in underserved communities onto international platforms via the arts and sports.

 A lyric baritone, Ozcan continues to perform operatic roles as well as new music.
-At Brooklyn College, he initiated and co-founded the Musical Theater Collective which continues to produce sold-out shows on campus and performed in a series of children’s operas by Brooklyn-based composers prior to taking over the role of director at the Preparatory Center.
+Prior to taking over the role of director at the Preparatory Center, he performed in a series of children’s operas by Brooklyn-based composers, and co-founded the Musical Theater Collective, which continues to produce sold-out shows at Brooklyn College.
 Ozcan studied with Edwin Lubin and Monica Harte and has performed the roles of Papageno in Die Zauberflöte, Silvio in Pagliacci, Valentin in Faust, Marullo in Rigoletto, Mercutio in Romeo and Juliet, Il Conte in Le Nozze di Figaro, Dancaïro in Carmen, Peter in Hänsel und Gretel, and Falke in Die Fledermaus, among others.

 Office Assistants